This is the best Chocolate Chip Cookies recipe you will ever need. They are chewy yet soft, and have the perfect balance of sweet and salty!

-Seriously though, you won’t be able to say no to these beauties and a glass of milk.
-Make them, you won’t regret it, well you might if you ended up hoarding the whole batch of cookies for yourself.
-But they will make you a favorite dinner party guest, trust me, I’m speaking from experience. 😉
+I promise you won’t be able to say no to these beauties and a tall glass of milk.
+Make them, you won’t regret it!
+Take them to any holiday dinner parties, or work potlucks, they will be a hit and you will be the first name on the invite list next year.
+Trust me, I’m speaking from experience. 😉

 - 2 1/4 cup all-purpose flour